 Facing a fading occupation or tired of your job but a career change idea holds you back?
 If you are looking for a new career you’ve come to the right place.
-I’m about to share my personal experience and all I know about changing career at mid-life.
+I’m about to share my personal experience and all the things I know about changing career at mid-life.
 And you will get second career tests advice and learn how to make a midlife career change from me.

 Whether you are looking for a second career or third, changing career at 40 or 50 is doable.
-There are people who are experiencing similar situations as you’re now and some manage to get more rewarding careers.
-Sure, it won’t be easy.
-However, the reward that you can get is long term joy and job satisfaction.
+There are people who experienced similar situations as you’re now and some have managed to get more rewarding careers.
+Sure, that won’t be easy.
+However, the reward that you can get is long-term joy and job satisfaction.

 If you want a new career in your mid-life start your plan by taking several second career tests!
-Good occupation tests for working adults allow you to learn interesting facts about you and provide appealing careers to choose from.
-The assessments show career directions, essential information for choosing a second career, like a compass shows true north.
+Good occupation tests for working adults allow you to learn interesting facts about yourself and offer appealing careers to choose from.
+The assessments can also show career directions, which is essential for choosing a second career, like a compass shows true north.

-You may already know that career finder tests are a popular tool among students and fresh graduates to learn about their career options.
-However, the use of career assessments is not limited to those seeking their first careers.
+You may already know that career choice tests are a popular tool for students and fresh graduates to learn about their career options.
+However, the use of career assessments is not only limited to those seeking their first careers.
 People at 40 or 50, looking to start a new career, can also benefit from the test reports.
 There are many career assessment tests that can help people looking for a second or third career.

-Making a complete career change is a serious business.
-The fact is changing course isn’t for the faint of heart.
-Because the road to new profession is tough and full of obstacles, only those who value long term joy and job satisfaction find it worthwhile.
+Entering a completely new career is a serious business.
+Fact is changing course isn’t for the faint of heart.
+Because the road to a new work is tough and full of obstacles, only those who value peak performance and long-term joy find it worth pursuing.

-Career tests offer new career directions.
-Using the tests your self evaluation job is half-finished because you’re given a map to new occupations, including reasons why they are good for you.
-In addition, when your career goals are very vivid, creating a plan for new job hunting shouldn’t be an issue.
+Career tests can also offer you new career directions.
+Using the assessments your self-evaluation task is half-finished because you’re already given a map to new occupations, including reasons why they are great for you.
+In addition, when your career goals are very vivid, creating a plan for a new job hunting isn’t an issue for you.

 Ready to get out of your comfort zone and face the challenges?
-If so, not only will you get help in taking career tests and finding a new career field but be advised also on getting the best one for you.
+If so, not only will you get help in taking career tests and finding a new career field but get advise also on getting the best one for you.
 Instead of just wandering through other jobs, you will

-- Take different occupation tests and select the best career from a list of fields reported by testing providers.
+- Take different second career tests and select the best career from a list of fields reported by testing providers.

 - Know how to do a thorough self assessment and set career goals.

-- Learn job hunting skills from cover letter and resume writing to job interviewing.
+- Learn job hunting skills from cover letter and resume writing to pre-employment testing and job interviewing.

-- Be helped in identifying the right job training or professional certifications and career education.
+- Be helped in identifying the right job training, professional certifications and career education.

 - Be aware of other critical unknown elements of changing career, such as managing money during career transitions.

-You want to take career change tests and get your career profiles.
-Without having to leave your job, either take a temporary job or side business, or even get a graduate degree.
+You want to take second career change tests and get your career profiles.
+Without having to leave your current job, either take a temporary job or a side business, or even enroll in a certification program.
 Just use the career change steps and your pursuit to achieve a dream profession will become less stressful, enjoyable experience.

-How I Took Career Tests and Got A New Career
+How I Took Second Career Tests and Got a New Career

-This site grew from my personal experience in taking different types of career assessment testing, which was the first step that I made for my midlife career change journey.
+This site grew from my experience in taking different types of career path tests, which was the first step that I made for my midlife career change journey.

-After quitting my job I had to start the new career from the very beginning, at a much lower income than my last salary.
+After quitting my job I had to start the new career from the beginning, at a lower-income than my last salary.
 I had to give up some luxuries, hobbies and other costly lifestyles.
-Not many people can afford to make that kind of sacrifice when they have a family to take care of.
+Not many people can afford to make those kind of sacrifices when they have a family to take care of.

-There were many more struggles down the road but now I’m enjoying the fruits of my labor.
+There were many more struggles down the road but now I enjoy the fruits of my labor.

 That is my short story (the longer story is here).
-Please come back and visit often as you’ll get career change ideas, tips and advice, plus inspiring stories from successful career changers.
+Please subscribe to the updates and come back often as you’ll get career change ideas, tips and advice, plus inspiring stories from successful (and not so successful) career changers.

 So thank you for visiting my site!
-I hope you’ll be able to take the best career tests and successfully get a new, better career.
-And if you have career change experience that will benefit other career changers you’re welcome to share yours here.
+I hope you’ll be able to take second career tests and successfully get a new, better career.